-Foliage is soft furry grey and the amazing flowers are orange red and 2/3 cm long.
-Although from the mountains of south Brazil, it grows quite happily in northern France, showing that it is possible hardier than one may assume.
-I have waited for this buddleja for some time.
-Brilliant.
+The foliage of this shrub is a soft, furry grey and the amazing flowers are orange red and 2-3 cm long.
+Although from the mountains of south Brazil, it grows quite happily in northern France, showing that it is possibly hardier than one may assume.
+I have waited for this brilliant Buddleja for some time.
+Available later in 2018.

 Buddleja stenostachya £15.50

-Rare, hardy, strong growing shrub with greenish leaves with grey woolly undersides on white downy stems.
-Long slender panicles of light lavender/pink flowers.
+This rare, hardy, strong growing shrub has greenish leaves with grey woolly undersides on white downy stems.
+The long slender panicles carry pale lavender-pink flowers.
 Collected in W. Sichuan by Roy Lancaster.

 Buddleja tibetica £15.50

-Rare, hardy, deciduous shrub grows to 2-2.5m.
-Exotic looking leaves are huge and felted.
-Light purple scented flowers bloom in mid-spring.
+This rare, hardy, deciduous shrub grows to 2-2.5m.
+The exotic looking leaves are hugeand felted and light purple, scented flowers bloom early before the leaves emerge.
 Listed as similar to crispa which it is not!

 Buddleja venenifera calvesens £15.50

-Very unusual Buddleja with bright green leaves.
-30cm long panicles of lavender/purple flowers blooming spring to autumn are followed by pendulous seed heads which hang on all winter.
+A very unusual Buddleja with bright green leaves.
+The 30cm long panicles of lavender-purple flowers which bloom from spring to autumn are followed by pendulous seed heads which hang on all winter.
 Mexico.

 Buddleja weyeriana ‘Sungold’ £14.50

-Large, rare, hardy shrub.
-Flowers on current year’s growth and the large terminal clusters are a wonderful clear, rich yellow.
-Much better than Globosa!
+This is a large, rare, hardy shrub.
+It flowers on the current year’s growth and the large terminal clusters are a wonderful clear, rich yellow.
+Much better than globosa!
 Haven’t seen this one around.

 Callicarpa dichotoma £15.50

-Deciduous, hardy compact shrub with bright pink flowers followed by purple fruits in autumn.
+Deciduous, hardy, compact shrub with bright pink flowers followed by purple fruits in autumn.
+Brilliant!

-Hardy, deciduous, upright shrub.
+A hardy, deciduous, upright shrub.
 White flower clusters produce an abundance of unusual glistening white berry clusters on bare branches.
-Good autumn colour.
+Bright autumn colour.
 Good plant!

 Calycanthus Aphrodite £22.00

-Hardy deciduous shrub growing to 2 / 2.5m.
-The huge, fragrant flowers are 10 cm across, blood red with pale cream on the reverse inner petals.
-Repeat flowering from May to July.
-New and outstanding.
-Available later in 2018.
+A hardy, deciduous shrub growing to 2-2.5m.
+The huge, fragrant flowers which are 10 cm across, are blood red with pale cream on the reverse inner petals and bloom from May to July.
+This new and outstanding shrub will be available later in 2018.